ngo-classes/the-one-ring/README.md

 ### Build mkdocs server (for instructor)

-`mkdocs serve --dev-addr=0.0.0.0:8000` to support external view of mkdocs
+`mkdocs serve --dirty --dev-addr=0.0.0.0:8000` to support external view of mkdocs